China’s military pact with NKorea looks shaky

 The current leaders of both nations, Chinese President Xi Jinping and North Korea’s Kim Jong-Un, have never even met.

-The treaty constitutes “a very important part” of Sino-North Korean ties, professor Maochun Miles Yu at the United States Naval Academy told Agence France-Presse.
+The treaty constitutes “a very important part” of Sino-North Korean ties, professor Maochun Miles Yu at the United States Naval Academy told AFP.

 But, he added, it is by no means clear what China is actually prepared to do for the North if push comes to shove: “It’s a mystery.”